 What if your spouse handed you a tiny, white bean?
-What if they said, “Swallow this magic bean and it will save our marriage”?
+What if he/she said, “Swallow this magic bean and it will save our marriage”?
 What if you swallowed the magic bean, but nothing happened.
 Where was the marriage magic?

 It’s not easy to try to save your marriage.
-If all the people in troubled marriages could swallow a real magic bean, divorces would become extinct.
+If all the people in troubled marriages could swallow a magic bean, divorces would become extinct.

 Did you know the most difficult thing to do is acknowledging your part in marital strife and assuming responsibility for your portion in originating the problems?